Lukas-dev-de/UniDocs/README.md

 ## Stuff to implement:
 #### low effort
-- add more icons for selection
+- [x] add more icons for selection
-- implement change/edit module icon
+- [] implement change/edit module icon

 #### medium effort
-- add colors to modules
+- [] add colors to modules
-- renaming files directly in import/import menu
+- [] renaming files directly in import/import menu
-- get links in settings to work
+- [] get links in settings to work
-- applying tags by drag n dropping them from the filter bar onto documents
+- [] applying tags by drag n dropping them from the filter bar onto documents
-- selecting multiple files (for example with ctl+click or middle click) to apply tags or delete multiple at once
+- [] selecting multiple files (for example with ctl+click or middle click) to apply tags or delete multiple at once

 #### high effort
-- implement custom themes
+- [] implement custom themes
-- file syncing (for example via personal self-hosting, github or googledrive ...)
+- [] file syncing (for example via self-hosting, github or googledrive ...)